Paadum Vaanampadi: Plot

-Years later, Dharmalingam's son Shyam (Ravi) is a famous disco dancer that's let his fame go to his head.
-He clashes with his manager Raja (Rajeev) and fires him.
+Years later, Dharmalingam's son Shyam is a famous disco dancer that's let his fame go to his head.
+He clashes with his manager Raja and fires him.
 Raja is determined to find another dancer to unseat Shyam.
-He sees Anand (Anand Babu) dancing in the street and quickly raises him to be more popular than Shyam.
+He sees Anand dancing in the street and quickly raises him to be more popular than Shyam.
 Raja also discovers that Anand is his younger brother and the fractured family is reunited.
 Anand also reunites with Radha and the two fall in love.
-An increasingly frustrated Shyam sets out to woo Viji (Nithya) in an attempt to get revenge on Raja and Anand.
+An increasingly frustrated Shyam sets out to woo Viji in an attempt to get revenge on Raja and Anand.
 Dharmalingam is also out for revenge after his ill-dealing of the family is made public.
 Dharmalingam and Shyam create chaos the siblings must deal with to succeed.